microsoft/AgentsClientSDK.Android/README.md

 ### Step 6: Sending Messages to the Agent

 This step demonstrates how to send a message from your app to the agent using the SDK.
-The `sendMessage` function is called on the `sdk` instance, passing the user's input text.
+The `sendMessage` function is called on the `agentsClientSdk` instance, passing the user's input text.
 This triggers the SDK to forward the message to the agent and handle the response, which will be reflected in the chat UI if you are observing the `liveData` as shown in previous steps.

 This is a simple, direct way to send user input to the agent.
 You can call this method from any part of your app where you want to initiate a conversation or respond to user actions.

 ```
-AgentsClientSDK.sdk?.sendMessage(text)
+agentsClientSdk.sendMessage(text)
 ```

 That’s it—you’re all set to start building engaging multimodal agent experiences in your Android